Continuous Queries

 }

-If the severity of the Forest Fire then changed from ’extreme’ to ‘critical’, the Continuous Query would spontaneously generate the following output showing a that the result for Claire had been updated.
-The update includes what the result was both before and after the change:
+If the Forest Fire severity changes from ’extreme’ to ‘critical’, the Continuous Query generates output showing Claire’s result has been updated, including both before and after versions:

 {